elixir-webrtc/ex_webrtc/guides/deploying/bare.md

 Keep in mind that exporting a lot of ports might take a lot of time or even cause the Docker daemon to timeout.
 That's why we recommend using host's network.

-## Choose your cloud provider wisely

-Many cloud providers do not offer good support for UDP traffic.
-In such cases, deploying a WebRTC-based application might be impossible.
-We recommend using bare machines that you can configure as you need.

 ## Enable HTTPS in your frontend

 The server hosting your frontend site must have HTTPS enabled.